Municipalities are key to solving the climate crisis

 Julius Lindsay, Director, Sustainable Communities

-Globally, about two-thirds of emissions come from cities.
-And about 100 of the highest-emitting urban areas account for approximately 18 per cent of the global carbon footprint.
+In Canada, about half of our emissions come from cities.
+And 23 cities account for 15 per cent of the country’s total emissions.

 2.5 billion people